(CNN)They're the biggest, most extravagant rooms a hotel offers, and they've been temporary homes for celebrities, politicians and royalty.

 For globetrotters who are accustomed to only the best-of-the-best when they're at home, presidential suites are the only accommodations that will do when they're on the road.

-For the rest of us, there's no harm in fantasizing about a presidential retreat high above the election-season fray.
+For the rest of us, there's no harm in fantasizing about a presidential retreat.

 The two-floor, one-bedroom hideaway was designed by Mexican architect Felipe Ramos, who gave the entire suite a very open, airy feel thanks to smart spatial decisions like setting up playful green swings and an 18-seat dining table alongside floor-to-ceiling views of the Mexico City skyline.